Dewb/monome-rack/docs/content/modules/meadowphysics.md

 [Read the introduction to the hardware module](http://monome.org/docs/meadowphysics/#introduction).

+The trigger outputs from Meadowphysics are suitable for firing off ADSR envelopes, pinging LPGs or filters, clocking or resetting sequencers, triggering drum modules or samplers, or whatever complex events you have in your patch.
+Meadowphysics was originally designed as a script-triggering companion to [Teletype](../teletype), so try using them together once you're familiar with both.

 # Main outputs

 Outputs 1-8 produce gates at 8 V according to the counters on rows 1-8 of the grid.
 Outputs follow the pulse length of the clock; the built-in clock has a 50% duty cycle.